 Dedicated to the family-centered philosophy of care, the 15,000-square-foot Sky Lakes Family Birth Center opened in 1998 in response to the changing needs of the community.
-It features 12 spacious private rooms that become home for the new family in that very special time and combines modern technology with thoughtful design touches such as expansive windows that allow natural light to wash over the nurses' station, nursery and family areas.
+It features 12 spacious private rooms that become home for many visiting families and combines modern technology with thoughtful design touches such as expansive windows that allow natural light to wash over the nurses' station, nursery and family areas.

 The medical center became a teaching hospital in the mid-1990s when the Cascades East Family Practice Residency Program opened.
 The 24 physicians who are in the three-year family medicine residency program help meet the medical needs of people throughout the region.
 Many of the graduates now practice medicine in Klamath Falls or in rural settings throughout the United States.